Rennsport: Everything you need to know about the new sim racing challenger

 Players can race around accurately recreated versions of real-world tracks.

-The first two tracks confirmed so far were Germany’s Hockenheimring and the Goodwood Hill climb made famous by the Festival of Speed in the UK.
+The first two tracks confirmed were Germany’s Hockenheimring and the Goodwood Hill climb made famous by the Festival of Speed in the UK.
 The last racing game to include the famous Hillclimb was Gran Turismo 6!

 Rennsport Goodwood Festival of Speed